-- 1.1 The prime objective of the Council's investment strategy is to maintain capital security whilst ensuring that there is the necessary liquidity to carry out its business.
-Within these constraints, the strategy aims to maximise returns. - 1.2 The borrowing strategy aims to minimise the revenue cost of debt whilst securing the council from revenue pressures in the event of interest rate volatility. - 1.3 A key revenue consequence of borrowing is the statutory requirement to set aside an amount for repayment of debt, known as Minimum Revenue Provision (MRP).
-Regulations require the authority to determine annually a principle by which MRP will be determined. - 1.4 The treasury management strategy aims to protect the council from marketrelated risks by monitoring interest rates, economic indicators, and UK and overseas government finances.
-A range of information sources is used to inform economic analysis and forecasts. - 2.
-Operational Analysis and Proposals
+- 1.1 Treasury management is the pro-active management of the Authority's cash flows, borrowing and investments, and the associated risks.
+The Authority has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
+The successful identification, monitoring and control of financial risk are therefore central to the Authority's prudent financial management. - 1.2 The prime objective of the Council's investment strategy is to maintain capital security whilst ensuring that there is the necessary liquidity to conduct its business.
+Within these constraints, the strategy aims to maximise returns.
+The borrowing strategy aims to minimise the revenue cost of debt whilst securing the council from revenue pressures in the event of interest rate volatility. - 1.3 A key revenue consequence of borrowing is the statutory requirement to set aside an amount for repayment of debt, known as Minimum Revenue Provision (MRP).
+Regulations require the authority to determine annually a principle by which MRP will be determined.
+The Council's Minimum Revenue Provision is attached as Appendix D - 1.4 The Treasury Management Strategy aims to protect the Council from market-related risks by monitoring interest rates, economic indicators, and UK and overseas government finances.
+A range of information sources is used to inform economic analysis and forecasts.

+2. Operational Analysis and Proposals

 - 2.1 Treasury risk management at the Authority is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) which requires the Authority to approve a treasury management strategy before the start of each financial year.
-This report fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code - 2.2 This is a technical report providing necessarily detailed information that the Council is required to have due regard to, certain key information is appended for the sake of clarity.
+This report fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code. - This is a technical report providing necessarily detailed information that the Council is required to have due regard to, and certain key information is appended for the sake of clarity.
 Appendix A provides recent benchmarking of the investment portfolio by the Council's treasury advisors, illustrating performance reporting used by the Council.
-Background to this report is given at Appendices B and C. The MRP Statement is given at Appendix D. The Treasury Management Practices (TMP) and Schedules, included at Appendix E, set out how this Council will seek to achieve its treasury management policies and objectives and how it will manage and control those activities. - 2.3 The Councils short term investment portfolio has been reviewed by Arlingclose found to be generally compliant with the councils ESG policy and a full report will be coming to this committee in March.
-Of the 3 funds that were just outside of this policy officers will review the situation once the council has made the decision on how Leisure Centre Project will be funded as one of the options is to use the short term investments rather than the external borrowing to fund this project. - 2.4 Option 1: The Council has a statutory duty under the Local Government Act 2003 to approve and publish a treasury management strategy before the start of each financial year.
-Recommend this option. - 2.5 Option 2: Committee may make recommendations to develop the strategy, as long as those recommendations comply with the Chartered Institute of Public Finance Treasury Management code and are consistent with the statutory regulatory framework, as started above the Committee must ensure a strategy is in place each year to meet its statutory duty. - 2.6 Option 3: Not approve a Strategy.
-The Council does not have the option refuse to approve a strategy altogether.
+Background to this report is given at Appendices B and C. The MRP Statement is given at Appendix D. The Treasury Management Practices (TMP) and Schedules, included at

+- Appendix E, set out how this Council will seek to achieve its treasury management policies and objectives and how it will manage and control those activities. - 2.3 Option 1: The Council has a statutory duty under the Local Government Act 2003 to approve and publish a treasury management strategy before the start of each financial year.
+We recommend this option. - 2.4 Option 2: Committee may make recommendations to develop the strategy, as long as those recommendations comply with the Chartered Institute of Public Finance Treasury Management code and are consistent with the statutory regulatory framework, as started above the Committee must ensure a strategy is in place each year to meet its statutory duty. - 2.5 Option 3: Not approve a Strategy.
+The Council does not have the option refuse to approve a strategy altogether, so this is not an option.

-Summary position
+Summary Position